-When the programming executive processes any command other than a query, the QE_Code represents an error code.
+When the Programming Executive processes any command other than a query, the QE_Code represents an error code.
 Supported error codes are provided in Table 5-4.
 If a command is successfully processed, the returned QE_Code is set to 0h, which indicates that there was no error in the command processing.
-If the verify of the programming for the PROGP or PROGC command fails, the QE_Code is set to 1h.
-For all other programming executive errors, the QE_Code is 2h.
+If the verification of the programming for the PROGP or PROGC command fails, the QE_Code is set to 1h.
+For all other Programming Executive errors, the QE_Code is 2h.